 By the end of June there was a sudden rush of rosés arriving to be tasted as the latest vintages became available.
 I extended the deadline to the end of July.
 I tasted daily, trying to fit the new wines into the book.
 Sometimes these late arrivals filled the missing gap in the puzzle, sometimes they confirmed my opinion of a region other times they completely upset the theories and patterns established for a chapter.
 I had reached 130,000 words, when my permitted maximum was 100,000, so had to prune what I had written.
 Chapters were re-organised, countries re-grouped, new traditions and ideas fitted in.

 By mid-September, after two hectic months of working what felt like all hours, with myself, husband and son reading, re-reading and re-re-reading, I finally handed in my copy.
 Then came the proofreading, squeezing in as many hot-off-the-press details as I could, probably to the despair of my ever-patient editor Rebecca Clare.
 We rested over Christmas and the book was printed for release on 15 January 2018.

 Time and space meant not everything could be included.
 Many rosés, varieties and regions are not covered which I would have liked to include.
 Rosé has proved to be a fascinating world with a wealth of history, traditions and dynamic evolution.
 My research continues, with more rosé posts to follow; I hope this will encourage producers who make interesting rosés, even in tiny quantities, to come forward with their wines.

 To everyone involved in the world of rosé: please tell me about your ideas over viticulture, winemaking and marketing.
 Please join in the discussion.
 I am keen to hear from you.

-For more information on my book, see Rosé: Understanding the pink wine revolution.
+For more information on my book, or to buy it, see Rosé: Understanding the pink wine revolution.